BuddyForms/BuddyForms-WooCommerce-Form-Elements/readme.txt

 = 1.3.4 =
 Make the plugin network compatible
-Check if the class WooCommerce exists to dertamine if th eplugin is active
+Check if the class WooCommerce exists to now if the plugin is active

 = 1.3.3 =
 use buddyforms_display_field_group_table to display options